mrcavalcanti/mosaicoo/contribute/style-guides/documentation-style-guide.md

 Cautions warn the user that they should proceed with caution.
 Use cautions to emphasize the potential downside of a course of action.

-> **Caution:** If you turn off authentication requirements, then anyone can access your Grafana instance.
+> **Caution:** If you turn off authentication requirements, then anyone can access your Mosaicoo instance.
 This poses a considerable security risk.

 #### Warnings

 Warnings tell the user not to do something.
 For example:

-> **Warning:** Grafana does not back up your dashboards.
+> **Warning:** Mosaicoo does not back up your dashboards.
 If you delete a dashboard, then you might not be able to recover it.

 ### Command line examples